 MONOGRAPHS and EDITED COLLECTIONS:

 Choreomusicology: Dialogues in Music and Dance.
 Edited Collection on Music and Dance, co-edited with Simon Morrison.
-[Under Review by Oxford University Press]
+[Under Review]

 Performing Antiquity: Ancient Greek Music and Dance from Paris to Delphi, 1890-1930.
 Oxford and New York: Oxford University Press, 2019.